tootal/pivoter/README.md

 0: prints global k-clique counts on the screen.

 1: prints global k-clique counts on the screen.
+Outputs global, per-vertex or per-edge k-clique counts (depending on the "type" flag) to an output file.
 Depending on the "type" flag, the global counts may be calculated using local k-clique counts.
-Outputs stats to an output file

 2: prints global k-clique counts on the screen.
-Outputs global, per-vertex or per-edge k-clique counts (depending on the "type" flag) to an output file
+Outputs stats to an output file.
+Depending on the "type" flag, the global counts may be calculated using local k-clique counts.

 eg.:

 ./bin/degeneracy_cliques -i graphs/email-Enron.edges -t V -d 1 -k 6

-will count the number of k-cliques per vertex for k<=6 and store the information in email-Enron_V.txt file in "results" folder.
+will count the number of k-cliques per vertex for k<=6 and store the counts in email-Enron_6_V.txt file in "results" folder.

-./bin/degeneracy_cliques -i graphs/email-Enron.edges -t A -d 1 -k 0
+./bin/degeneracy_cliques -i graphs/email-Enron.edges -t A -d 2 -k 0

-will count the number of k-cliques for all k and store the information in email-Enron_A.txt file in "results" folder.
+will count the number of global k-cliques for all k and store the stats in email-Enron_A_stat.txt file in "results" folder.

 ./bin/degeneracy_cliques -i graphs/email-Enron.edges -t E -d 0 -k 0

 will count the number of k-cliques per edge for all k but will not store the information in any file.
 Instead, it will simply print the total number of k-cliques obtained from the per-edge counts.

 There can be some loss of precision (depending on whether storing the numbers as double is lossy) because of which for the t=V and t=E options, some values may show as non-integers but we ignore this as in most applications we do not care beyond first few significant digits.

-The result files only store the non-zero values from the data.

 Be careful when storing the information (esp. per-edge counts) to a result file as for some graphs the result file can become very large.